josebarbamontoya/rggs_comparative_genomics_2/session_02/README.md

 * ## Command line computing basics 1
 * ## Connecting to remote servers using the terminal and a package manager

-## Instructions to download the "Command line computing basics 1" and "Connecting to remote servers" tutorials to the home directory:
+## Instructions to download the "Command Line Computing Basics 1" and "Connecting to Remote Servers" tutorials to the home directory:

   1.- Open the termial